Download the full PDF for Indiana

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Indiana fell to 63.6 percent in August from 63.7 percent in the prior month.
+The labor force participation rate in Indiana rose to 63.7 percent in September from 63.6 percent in the prior month.

 Indiana is tied for 21st in the nation.